publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptI/m__us_usc_t22_s2370.md

     (h) __Regulations and procedures to insure aid is not used contrary to the best interests of the United States__

-        The President shall adopt regulations and establish procedures to insure that United States foreign aid is not used in a manner which, contrary to the best interests of the United States, promotes or assists the foreign aid projects or activities of any country that is a Communist country for purposes of subsection (f) of this section.
+        The President shall adopt regulations and establish procedures to insure that United States foreign aid is not used in a manner which, contrary to the best interests of the United States, promotes or assists the foreign aid projects or activities of any country that is a Communist country for purposes of subsection (f).

     (i) __Repealed.__  __[__  __Pub.
 L. 97–113, title VII, § 734(a)(1)__  __][/us/pl/97/113/s734/a/1]__  __,__  __Dec.
 29, 1981__  __,__  __[__  __95 Stat.
 1560__  __][/us/stat/95/1560]__